 In the wee hours of the morning, while everyone else was in bed, I was writing this and realized that it would be a good Fourth of July piece.
 Mine, of course, is not as eloquent as Sgt.
 Pappas’s, for I’m not a warrior but simply, a writer.

-I am living for those churches that still exist, not to just be good but to do good–both the traditional and the non-traditional–these churches that I don’t attend but am glad to know are there.
-I am living for the schools that have not become factories, the college I graduated from with the creamy white magnolias that perfume the air and the loquat trees with the fruit that rots in the lower Alabamian summer, the university with its painted benches and the abundance of Spanish moss, the home with the bunny dollhouse and the never ending stack of children’s library books and the freezer full of novelty ice cream, the television where we watch “Wheel of Fortune” that has been part of my childhood and part of my adulthood, the computer where I can pound the keys instead of the pavement, and the Monopoly game under the coffee table I use to teach my daughter about taking turns when all she wants to do is try to fit the cat into the thimble and the dog into the shoe.
+I am living for those churches that still exist, not just to be good but to do good—both the traditional and the non-traditional—these churches that I don’t attend but am glad to know are there.
+I am living for the schools that have not become factories, for the college I graduated from—with the magnolias that perfume the air and the loquat trees with the fruit that rots in the lower Alabamian summer, for the university with its painted benches and abundance of Spanish moss, for the home with the bunny dollhouse and the never ending stack of children’s library books and the freezer full of novelty ice cream, for the television where we watch “Wheel of Fortune” that has been part of my childhood and part of my adulthood, for the computer where I can pound the keys instead of the pavement, and for the Monopoly game under the coffee table I use to teach my daughter about taking turns when all she wants to do is try to fit the cat into the thimble and the dog into the shoe.

 I am living for the house I have now and the house I will have, my town and any other place that may become home, be it for a day or till death separates me from it.
 I am living for the chance to travel to Iceland and Australia and wherever else English is spoken because that language bespeaks of home.
 I am living for the country we have now—this land that so many still want to come to.

 I am living for the America that will prevail no matter who is in office.

 I am living for the right of Americans to separate the powers of the news media from their minds so they can make up their own and live the lives they want—not for their children but for themselves, to work the jobs they need to so that someday, they can work the jobs they want.